Header Banner

 • Blue

 When highlighted, the font color is darker while the text background is lighter, making both the text and the text background stand out.
+If you continue typing from the right from the end of the selected text, anything you type will also use the chosen highlight.

-You can also add highlights to text as you type.
-To do so, move the cursor where you want to begin and open the formatting tools.
-You could either tap the pencil icon to choose the currently selected color or open the color picker to pick a new color, which automatically toggles on the pencil icon when no text is selected.
+If you're not near any already highlighted text, move the cursor to where you want to begin and open the formatting tools.
+You can tap the pencil icon to choose the currently selected color shown next to it.
+Or you can tap the set color to pick a new one, which automatically toggles on the pencil icon when no text is selected.

 To stop highlighting text as you type, go back to the formatting tools and toggle off the pencil icon.